Macquarie Ice Rink: Events

 The rink has offered private and public sessions every day for over 30 years.
 It provides professional coaches for private and group lessons in figure skating, ice hockey, speed skating, ice dance, and synchronised skating, as well as theatre on ice, disco nights, school sport and vacation care (holiday camps).

 1991, Macquarie played host to the 1991 World Short Track Speed Skating Championships.

 In 2000, Macquarie Ice Rink was the inaugural venue for the final of the newly created Australian Ice Hockey League.
-Adelaide Avalanche played Macquarie Bears in the final with the South Australians winning the match and the AIHL Championship 6-5 on a shootout.
+Adelaide Avalanche played Macquarie Bears in the final with the South Australians winning the match and the AIHL Championship 6–5 on a shootout.

-Since 2017, Macquarie Ice Rink, on an ongoing basis, plays host to Australian Ice Hockey League regular season matches between the months of April to August each year.
+From 2017 to early 2025, Macquarie Ice Rink, on an ongoing basis, plays host to Australian Ice Hockey League regular season matches between the months of April to August each year.

+The rink is expected to reopen in late November 2025 to resume its normal events.